Revenue Cycle Analyst Jobs in USA with Visa Sponsorship

 Does a Revenue Cycle Analyst role qualify for H-1B sponsorship?

 Yes, Revenue Cycle Analyst is widely recognized as a specialty occupation because it typically requires at least a bachelor's degree in health information management, finance, accounting, or a closely related field.
-USCIS has approved H-1B petitions for this job title across hospital systems and healthcare management companies.
+USCIS has approved H-1B visa petitions for this job title across hospital systems and healthcare management companies.
 The key is that your employer's job description must specify a degree requirement, not just a preference.

 Which employers are most likely to sponsor H-1B visas for this role?